City of Rocks National Reserve: Geologic formations

 The landscape of City of Rocks has been sculpted from granite that was intruded into the crust during two widely spaced times.
 The granite that composes most of the spires is part of the 28-million-year-old Almo pluton.
 However, some of the spires are made of granite that is part of the 2.5 billion-year-old Green Creek Complex that contains some of the oldest rocks in the western United States.
 The granite has eroded into a fascinating assortment of shapes.

 City of Rocks was designated a National Reserve, a unit of the National Park Service, in recognition of the nationally significant geological and scenic values of its rock formations and the historical significance of the California Trail.
 Rock formations in the reserve developed through an erosion process called exfoliation, during which thin rock plates and scales sloughed off along joints in the rocks.
 The joints, or fractures, resulted from the contraction of the granite as it cooled, from an upward expansion of the granite as overlying materials were eroded away, and from regional tectonic stresses.
 The granite has eroded into a fascinating assortment of shapes as high as 600 ft.
-The upper surfaces of many of the rocks are covered with flat-floored weathering pits known as panholes.
+The upper surfaces of a number of the rocks are covered with flat-floored weathering pits known as panholes.
 The most notable panhole is located on top of Bath Rock and is continuously filled with water from rain or snowmelt.